awsdocs/aws-doc-sdk-examples/javav2/usecases/resilient_service/README.md

   parameters control web server response to requests and health checks to simulate failures and demonstrate resiliency.

-Each of these components is created and managed with the SDK for Python as part of an interactive demo that runs at a command prompt.
+Each of these components is created and managed with the SDK for Java as part of an interactive demo that runs at a command prompt.

 ### Amazon EC2 Auto Scaling and EC2 instances